We're on the Jury

-We're on the Jury is a 1937 American comedy film directed by Ben Holmes and starring Victor Moore and Helen Broderick.
+We're on the Jury is a 1937 American comedy film directed by Ben Holmes and starring Victor Moore, Helen Broderick and Louise Latimer.
 The screenplay by Franklin Coen was based on the 1929 play, Ladies of the Jury, written by John Frederick Ballard.
 The film was produced by RKO Radio Pictures, which premiered it in New York City on February 11, 1937, with a national release the following day on February 12.
 The film received mixed reviews, one reviewer stated Broderick and Moore's performances "redeem an otherwise mediocre picture."